Evaluating Distributed Execution of Workloads: Integration

 This allows AIMES to effectively execute portions of workflows as if they were independent workloads, i.e., a group of independent tasks (Fig.~\ref{fig:aimes-swift-arch}, 3).
-For example, given a workflow with two stages, the input of the tasks of the second stage being the output of the tasks of the first stage, Swift submits all the tasks of the first stage to the RESTful interface and then waits for their output to be available.
+For example, given a workflow with two stages, where the input of the second stage tasks are the output of the first stage tasks, Swift submits all the first stage tasks to the RESTful interface and then waits for their output to be available.
 AIMES does not need information about whether the given group of tasks belongs to a stage, or whether a second stage exists.
-AIMES monitors the task submission rate to the RESTful interface and, once a configurable amount of seconds has passed since the last task submission, it executes all the submitted tasks as a self-contained workload.
+AIMES monitors the task submission rate to the RESTful interface and, once a configurable amount of time has passed since the last task submission, it executes all the submitted tasks as a self-contained workload.